-There is little data available about the length of time birds sleep at once, but studies indicate that birds may sleep longer during longer nights.
-This may be because diurnal birds are not able to forage or engage in other activities without sufficient light, and so sleeping is the next natural item on their to-do lists.
-Birds are able to "power nap" during the day, however, and can catch up on sleep on longer days whenever they are in a safe, secure spot for a nap.
+There is little data available about how long birds sleep at once, but studies indicate that birds may sleep longer during longer nights.
+This may be because diurnal birds are not able to forage or engage in other activities without sufficient light, so sleeping is the next natural item on their to-do lists.
+Birds are able to "power nap" during the day, however, and can catch up on sleep on longer days whenever they are in a safe, secure spot.

 Help Birds Get a Good Night's Sleep

 Sleeping can be hazardous for birds, making them more vulnerable to predators.
-Backyard birders can help all birds get a good night's sleep, however, if they…
+Birders can help all birds get a good night's sleep, however, with several easy steps.

-- Extinguish outdoor lighting that could be confusing to birds and may disrupt their natural sleep patterns, or may attract predators to sleeping birds.
+- Extinguish outdoor lighting that could confuse birds and may disrupt their natural sleep patterns, or may attract predators to sleeping birds.

 Understanding how birds sleep not only shows how unique birds are but can teach birders how to better help all birds survive with sweet, safe dreams.